pierreforstmann/pg_set_level/README.md

 - `ps_set_level.action` which is the action to run when SET statement is run.
 Action can be one the message severity level: INFO, NOTICE, WARNING, ERROR, LOG, FATAL. <br>
 The same action is run for each parameter.

-Note that pg_set_level only works for the SET statement: it does take into account `set_config` function call for any GUC parameter. <br>
+Note that pg_set_level only works for the SET statement: it does not take into account `set_config` function call for any GUC parameter. <br>

 ## Example
 To generate an error when `SET work_mem` is run, add in `postgresql.conf`: <br>